Something big’s happened at your company. You’ve landed a significant contract and smashed your quarterly targets.

 You’re fit to burst, but who do you tell?
 Chloe, in accounts, is already rolling her eyes every time you bring it up.
 (And you have been bringing it up…)

-You may think you’ve already got a B2B public relations strategy.
+You may think you’ve already got a B2B PR strategy.
 You send press releases to local papers and industry publications.
 You even had a story featured on an industry website many moons ago.

 That must have felt great when it happened.
 But what if you could have that feeling all the time?